-- 5.3 Due Diligence/Termination Right.
+5.3 Due Diligence/Termination Right.
 Upon mutual execution of this Contract, Buyer shall have the right (i) to survey, inspect and investigate all aspects of the Property, including, without limitation, environmental and physical inspection(s) of the Property, zoning and development review, valuation, approval of the condition of the Property (the "Due Diligence Inspections"), (ii) to obtain the approval of all aspects of this transaction by Buyer and a special independent committee of the board of directors of Nu Skin Enterprises, Inc. (the "Board Special Committee"), which approval of Buyer and the Board Special Committee may be withheld in the exercise of their discretion, and (iii) to verify the availability of all consents, funds, financing, permits, approvals and/or other matters requiring the Board's or third-party consent or approval necessary or deemed desirable by Buyer in connection with its planned acquisition, development and/or use of the Property.
 Buyer shall be allowed twenty (20) days from the date of this Contract (the "Due Diligence Period") to review the Property Information, review Seller's title to the Property as provided in Article IV, perform the Due Diligence Inspections and satisfy its due diligence concerns.
-If Buyer determines, in its sole but commercially reasonable opinion, that such due diligence matters are not acceptable to Buyer, Buyer may also terminate this Contract by giving written notice of termination to Seller before the end of the Due Diligence Period, and identify to Seller the due diligence inspection information upon which Buyer's determination to Seller at any time within twenty (20) days of the date hereof in the event the Board Special Committee falls to approve the transaction, which approval may be withheld in the exercise of its discretion.
-Buyer and its agents and consultants shall be permitted reasonable access to the Property to perform the Due Diligence Inspections and shall hold Seller harmless from any physical condition of the Property and from any clai - 5.4 Due Diligence Inspections.
+If Buyer determines, in its sole but commercially reasonable opinion, that such due diligence Period, and identify to Seller the due diligence inspection information upon which Buyer's determination is based.
+Buyer may also terminate this Contract by giving written notice of termination is based.
+Buyer may also terminate this Contract by giving written notice of the event the Board Special Committee fails to approve the transaction, which approval may be withheld in the exercise of its discretion.
+Buyer and its agents and consultants shall be permitted reasonable access to the Property to perform the Due Diligence Property to perform the Due Diligence Property to perform the Due Diligence Inspections and shall hold Seller harmless from any physical condition of the Property and

+5.4 Due Diligence Inspections.
 Seller hereby grants to Buyer, its agents and contractors, subject to Buyer's possessory interest in the Property under the Aspen Master Lease, reasonable access to the Property during normal business hours to perform the Due Diligence Inspections, provided that Buyer (a) gives reasonable prior notice to Seller and coordinates with Seller as to the timing and nature of the survey, inspection, study or test to be performed, and (b) if requested by Seller, provides to Seller a certificate of insurance showing that Seller is named as an additional insured on Buyer's commercial general liability insurance policy with a contractual liability endorsement covering Buyer's indemnification obligations under this Contract with respect to such entry.
 Buyer's Due Diligence Inspections may include non-invasive land surveys and environmental inspections and tests for the presence of hazardous materials (but Buyer will obtain Seller's approval, which approval shall not be unreasonably withheld, if the inspection or test could interfere with operation of the Property or involve any boring or physical damage thereto) reasonably required by Buyer in connection with Buyer's due diligence (the "Due Diligence Inspections").
-Buyer shall keep the Property free and clear of any liens arising out of any Due Diligence Inspection, test or other entry onto the Property pursuant to this
+Buyer shall keep the Property free and clear of any liens arising out of any Due Diligence Inspection, test or other entry onto the Property pursuant to this Contract.